Queen & Slim: Plot

-In 2019, after a client of hers is executed by the state, “Queen”, a black criminal defense attorney, has an awkward and disappointing dinner with her Tinder date “Slim“ in an Ohio diner.
-As he drives her home from what will be their one and only date, they are pulled over by a white police officer who searches Slim and his trunk without cause.
-When Slim mildly asks the officer to hurry as it is cold outside, the officer draws his gun on Slim.
-Queen angrily gets out to confront the officer, reaching for her phone, and he shoots her in the leg.
-Slim tackles the officer and a scuffle ensues, resulting in Slim grabbing the officer's gun and shooting him dead.
-Taking the gun and throwing away their phones, Queen tells Slim they must go on the run or else spend their lives in prison.
+In 2019, after her client is executed by the state, "Queen", a Black criminal defense attorney, has an awkward dinner with her Tinder date "Slim" in an Ohio diner.
+As he drives her home, they are pulled over by a white police officer who searches Slim and his trunk without probable cause.
+When Slim, on his knees, asks the officer to hurry as it is cold outside, the officer draws his gun.
+Queen gets out to confront the officer, reaching for her phone, but (the cop) shoots her.
+Slim tackles the officer and a scuffle ensues, resulting in Slim shooting him dead.
+Taking the gun and throwing away their phones, Queen tells Slim they must flee for now.

-Out of gas, they flag down a passing Latino driver, Edgar, who turns out to be a Kentucky sheriff.
+While driving to Louisiana, to hide and plan at her uncle's home there, they run out of gas.
+They flag down a passing Latino driver, Edgar, who turns out to be a Kentucky sheriff.
 He receives an APB about the officer's death and realizes Queen and Slim are the suspects.
 They take his truck at gunpoint, leaving him in the trunk of Slim's car, despite his offering to help them.

-They pay a young black boy to order them food, and he reveals that dashcam footage of their confrontation with the officer has gone viral.
-They accidentally strike the boy's father with the truck, but he is supportive of their actions — the police officer Slim shot having killed an unarmed black man two years earlier — and they drive him to a hospital.
-Slim has an unsettling encounter with a gas station clerk after letting him hold the gun.
+Down the road, they pay a young Black boy to bring them fast food, and he shows them dashcam footage of their traffic stop and officer shooting, which has now gone viral.
+They accidentally run into the boy's father with the truck, but he is supportive of their actions — the dead police officer having killed an unarmed Black man two years earlier — and they drive him to a hospital.

+Slim has an awkward encounter with a young (white) gas station clerk, letting him hold the cop's Glock in exchange for free gasoline.

-They arrive in New Orleans at the house of Queen's estranged Uncle Earl, a pimp, and Slim proposes they escape to Cuba.
-After a police officer notices their truck, Earl gives them money and another car to reach Johnny Shepherd, a friend whose life he saved while serving overseas.
-Queen and Slim bond while dancing at a bar, where they are recognized by sympathetic locals, and stop to admire a horse by the road.
-Their car breaks down, forcing them to give all their money to a black mechanic, whose teenage son Junior expresses his admiration for them; Slim has Junior take their picture.
+They arrive in New Orleans at the house of Queen's estranged Uncle Earl, an Iraq War vet.
+Slim proposes they escape to Cuba.
+After a police officer notices their truck, Earl gives them $2500 and his ostentatious, turquoise Cadillac to reach Johnny Shepherd, a fellow Iraq vateran, whose life (Earl) saved.

+Queen and Slim bond while dancing at a Black Blues bar, where they are recognized by sympathetic locals.
+After they stop to admire a horse on a rural, country road.
+Their car breaks down, forcing them to give all their money to a Black mechanic, whose teenage son Junior expresses his admiration for them; before leaving, Slim has Junior take their picture on the hood of the turquoise Cadillac.